 T-Raptor can be sown in spring or late summer.
 It is quick to establish, ready for first grazing 6-8 weeks after planting.
 Strip-grazing prevents both yield and quality losses due to tramping and polluting.
 It is also important not to overfeed the cattle when they are first allowed to graze the crop.
 High dry matter intake of brassicas can cause health problems.
 Stock should be allowed to adjust to the change of diet.
-Supplementing with other forages will also prevent these problems.
+Supplementing with other forages is essential if the T-Raptor is not mixed with species such as annual grasses.